usmanbvp/Employees-Burnout-Analysis-and-Prediction/README.md

 5.Once you have trained and evaluated the models, you can save them  for future use.
 Then you may deploy the project.

-## Additional Resources

-In addition to the project materials provided in this repository, you may find the following resources helpful for further exploration and understanding of employee burnout:

 ## License
 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute the code and resources according to the terms of the license.